ProspectOne/perfops-cli/README.md

       --debug             Enables debug output
   -F, --from string       A continent, region (e.g eastern europe), country, US state or city -h, --help              help for perfops
-  -K, --key string        The PerfOps API key (default is $PERFOPS_API_KEY) -N, --nodeid intSlice   A comma separated list of node IDs to run a test from -v, --version           Prints the version information of perfops
+  -J, --json              Print the result of a command in JSON format -K, --key string        The PerfOps API key (default is $PERFOPS_API_KEY) -N, --nodeid intSlice   A comma separated list of node IDs to run a test from -v, --version           Prints the version information of perfops